xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/class-members/properties/default-property.md

 A single Numbered Property may be identified as the *Default* Property for the Class.
 If a Class has a Default Property, indexing with the `⌷` primitive function and `[...]` indexing may be applied to the Property directly via a reference to the Class or Instance.

-The Numbered Property example of the [ComponentFile Class](component-file-class-example.md) can be extended by adding the control word `Default` to the `:Property` statement for the `Component` Property.
+The Numbered Property example of the [ComponentFile Class](component-file-class-example.md){: .noprint } can be extended by adding the control word `Default` to the `:Property` statement for the `Component` Property.

 Indexing may now be applied directly to the Instance `F1`.
 In essence, `F1[n]` is simply shorthand for `F1.Component[n]` and `n⌷F1` is shorthand for `n⌷F1.Component`
 ```apl